-The mission of the Armstrong International Cultural Foundation’s performing arts series is to champion Oklahoma as a world-class center for the arts by bringing monumental cultural experiences to the heartland of America.
+To champion Oklahoma as a world-class center for the arts by bringing monumental cultural experiences to America's heartland.